oxford-arc/arc-software-guide/docs/source/python/arc_jupyter.rst

 on your local browser to connect to the server running on ARC.

 .. note::
-  It is possible that when making the connection above you receive a "port in use" error for your local machine.
+  It is possible that when making the connection above you receive a "port in use" error on your local machine.
 In which case you should change the first port number in the SSH command, and also change this in the web URL.